ampotos/dynStruct/todo/future_work.md

 	*inline instrumentaiton instead of clean call each time*
-	*alloc for multiple access, orig, block each time to not have to call alloc every time* *data reorganisation (remove ptr in tree_t struct and include a tree_t member in each struct which is tored in a tree)*
+	*alloc for multiple access, orig, block each time to not have to call alloc every time* *data reorganisation (remove ptr in tree_t struct and include a tree_t member in each struct which is tored in a tree)* *flush free block periodically to reduce memory overhead for complexe program like emacs*

 #add an option to produce radare2 script which do automatique typing in radare2 debugger: